LawrenceMMStewart/LawrenceMMStewart.github.io/_posts/2023-11-29-differentiableclustering.md

 ### Incorporating Partial Information

 Suppose we have data where some (or all) of the points have labels i.e. a semi-supervised learning or fully-supervised learning setting.
-We would ideally like to representations of our data, which when clustered, respect this label information.
+We would ideally like to learn representations of our data, which when clustered, respect this label information.

-Lets take a simple example below, where the embeddings of a batch of data are depicted by the circles.
+To illustrate this point, lets consider the simple example below, where the embeddings of a batch of data are depicted by the circles.
 Lets suppose that the two red points share the same label e.g. *cat* which is different from that of the blue point e.g. *dog*, whilst all other points are unlabelled.

 ![Partial label Information can be encoded via must links and must-not links.](/assets/img/blog-differentiableclustering/constraints.svg){:style="display:block; margin-left:auto; margin-right:auto; width:70%;"}

-If we were to cluster these embeddings, say into two clusters, using our approach described above, we would obtain something like the depiction below:
+If we were to cluster these embeddings into two clusters, using our approach described above, we would obtain something like the depiction below:

 ![test](/assets/img/blog-differentiableclustering/unconstrained.svg){:style="display:block; margin-left:auto; margin-right:auto; width:70%;"}